Pull Apart Keto Cinnamon Sugar Breadsticks

 It’s a keto Christmas!

 I don’t know about you, but it really seems so much easier this year to stay on track with keto during the holidays.
-We’ve ketofied so many of my traditional holiday favorites like glazed ham, scalloped “potatoes”, peppermint ice cream, and even eggnog so that I don’t feel deprived and can avoid cheating.
+We’ve keto-fied so many of my traditional holiday favorites like pecan pie, gingerbread lattes, butternut squash soup, and even eggnog so that I don’t feel deprived and can avoid cheating.

 This pull-apart keto sweet bread Christmas tree fits right in with any holiday meal, guaranteed to make even Kris Kringle consider the keto life.
 Enjoy!